 21 December 2020.
-The Spanish Association for Standardisation-UNE, standard published: UNE 71307-1 Digital Enabling Technologies.
-Distributed Identities Management Model on Blockchain and other Distributed Ledger Technologies.
+The Spanish Association for Standardization (UNE) has published the Standard UNE 71307-1 Digital Enabling Technologies.
+Decentralised Identity Management Model on Blockchain and Other Distributed Ledger Technologies.
 Part 1: Reference Framework.
-This is the first global standard on decentralised digital identity management based on Blockchain and Distributed Ledger Technologies (DLT).
+This is the first global standard on decentralised digital identity management, based on Blockchain and Distributed Ledger Technologies (DLT).
 Blockchain is a revolutionary technology based on an information coding system.

 Standard UNE 71307-1 defines a generic reference framework for the issuance, administration and decentralised use of attributes that facilitate characterisation (identification) of individuals or organisations, allowing the latter to create and self-manage their own digital identity without the need for centralised authorities.

 Standardised decentralised identity information management models are the ideal way to ensure that organisations can maintain the security of their processes and that individuals can protect their privacy while maintaining absolute control over their individual identity, in contrast to traditional centralised models.
 Among other advantages, it allows users to avoid possible digital identity theft.

 The Spanish Standard UNE 71307-1 covers a series of basic concepts and processes for decentralised identity management, with the aim of enabling the technological systems that support them to comply with relevant business, contractual and regulatory requirements.

 This standard has been developed in the UNE Technical Committee for Standardisation CTN 71/SC 307, with the participation and consensus of all parties involved.
 The CTN 71 on digital enabling technologies was established at the behest of the Secretary of State for Digitisation and Artificial Intelligence.
 Technical standards establish a common language, providing security and confidence in new technologies, and are thus a pillar for the success of digital transformation.